Cryandr/RomanMyslov_Assignment_1/README.md

 ## Description

 This website allows the customer to view the firm's range of products and services, view photographs or images of the products, and view pricing information for the products.
-Customers can shop online using a variety of computers and devices, including desktops, laptops, tablets and smartphones as well.
+Customers can shop online using a variety of computers and devices, including desktops and laptops as well.

 1. Home (index.html)